• Skip to primary navigation

 Pastry cream in a white bowl

-Attention: Some recipes recommend chilling the pastry cream for at least 2-3 hours, sometimes overnight, as a make-ahead option.
-Prolonged chilling of the pastry cream leads to an extensive gelatin set, making the cream too thick and difficult to work with.
+Attention: Some recipes recommend chilling the pastry cream for 2-3 hours, or overnight, as a make-ahead option.
+Prolonged chilling of the pastry cream results in a strong gelatin set, making the cream too thick and difficult to work with.

-Consult the whipped cream recipe for step-by-step photographed explanations, helpful tips, and tricks.
+Expert tip: Consult the whipped cream recipe for step-by-step, photographed explanations, helpful tips, and tricks.

-Whip it at medium speed into soft peaks; you can use an electric hand mixer if desired.
+Step 9: Whip at medium speed until soft peaks form.
+You can use an electric hand mixer if desired.

 Soft cream peaks on mixer beaters over the bowl with cream

-Expert tip: The goal is to incorporate the air into the whipped cream but not reach stiff peaks.
-Try to avoid high speed with whipping the cream.
+Expert tip: The goal is to incorporate air into the whipped cream without reaching stiff peaks.
+Try to avoid whipping the cream at high speed.

 Ready creme Diplomate in a bowl